 What is a scratch boy?

 A slight pejorative term for a junior broker who is sent around to visit underwriters and obtain their stamp on slips which a more senior broker has already negotiated the deal.

 Is everyone who works at Lloyd’s posh?

 Certainly not everyone, however the number of people who work in the market who went to a public school does seem a lot higher than the general population.
-Maybe it’s just the circles I used to move in, but I don’t think I had met anyone who went to Eton, Harrow, Rugby, etc. before starting at a reinsurance broker.
-I can easily tick off acquaintances from all those schools now.
+I would be interested if there were any stats on this.

-Analytics teams seem to be a bit more diverse, as a majority of people have a STEM degree which tends to cut across social class and race a bit more.
+Analytics teams seem to be a bit more diverse though, as a majority of people have a STEM degree which tends to cut across various demographics a bit more.

 Does Lloyd’s insure celebrities?